erievs/loogle-plus-2013-revamp/README.md

 ![alt text](https://github.com/erievs/loogle-plus-2013-revamp/blob/main/loogle%20ss.png?raw=true)

+** LOOGLE PLUS DOES NOT SUPPORT ANY PUBLIC INSTANCES RAN BY OTHER PEOPLE WE WOULD PREFER PEOPLE TO KEEP THEM PRIVATE OF COURSE THAT WILL CHANGE IF LOOGLE PLUS EVER GETS SHUT DOWN**

 About Loogle Plus:

 Loogle+ is a recreation/revival of the lost Google+, love it or hate it Loogle+ is here to stay.